FutureOrientedCreator/the-sovereign-individual-zh/README.md

 # the-sovereign-individual-zh
-The sovereign individual ZH version (collected from internet)
+The sovereign individual zh-TW version (collected from internet)

 ## Summary